Esri/dynamic-situational-awareness-qt/README.md

 ## Contributing
 Esri welcomes contributions from anyone and everyone.
 Please see our [guidelines for contributing](https://github.com/esri/contributing).

+## MDTOC

+Generating table of contents for documents in this repository was performed using the [MDTOC package for Atom](https://atom.io/packages/atom-mdtoc).

 ## Licensing
 Copyright 2018 Esri